zackria/fullstackdeveloper/02 Java/Exercises/01_LoopProject/README.md

 - 7) Create a Java Class name PrintOddNumbersOneToHundred.java to print odd numbers from 1 to 100
 - 8) Create a Java Class StringToCharArray01.java, create a String variable vowels and assign value as aeiou, convert the String variable to Character Array as vowelArray, print the Character Array values (use string.charAt(x) method)
 - 9) Create a Java Class StringToCharArray02.java, create a String variable vowels and assign value as aeiou, convert the String variable to Character Array as vowelArray, print the Character Array values (Use string.toCharArray() method)
+- 10) Create a Java Class name PrintPrimeNumbersOneToHundred.java to print prime numbers from 1 to 100